cheewoei1997/sentiment-analysis/README.md

 Hooray!
 You've deployed your lame Flask server.
 Why don't you navigate over to http://127.0.0.1:5000/ to check it out.

-Thank you all for coming to my TED Talk I hope this was worth your time, because it definitely was not for only 2%.
+Thank you all for coming to my TED Talk I hope this was worth your time.

 ## Credits
 * Do Chen Hao